Non-Owner Car Insurance in Texas

 What Non-Owner Car Insurance Is and How It Works in Texas

-Most non-owner policies in Texas include bodily injury liability and property damage liability.
-Bodily injury liability helps cover injuries you cause to others, including medical bills, lost income claims, and legal defense if you’re sued.
-Property damage liability helps pay for damage you cause to someone else’s vehicle or property, such as a fence, building, or parked car.
+Most non-owner policies in Texas focus on bodily injury liability and property damage liability.
+Bodily injury liability can help pay covered third-party injury claims, including medical expenses and lost-income claims, and may provide a legal defense if you’re sued.
+Property damage liability can help pay for covered damage you cause to someone else’s vehicle or property, such as a fence, building, or parked car.

 Texas Minimum Car Insurance Requirements